hydna/hydna-text/quick-start.md

 # Quick Start

-In this example we'll be creating a simple chat.
 The easiest way to get started is with a real working example.

-## Prerequisites

-Before connecting to Hydna you should register your own *domain*.
-You can, however, use our open demo-domain for the purpose of making yourself acquainted with the concepts.
+In this introductionary guide we'll walking you through the creation of a simple chat application in JavaScript.

+Download the [project](https://github.com/hydna/hydna-chat) and use it as a base.

+**Note:** you'll need to access the html-document through a local web server if you use the flash-fallback.

+**Note:** this demo uses the open demo stream *demo.hydna.net/2222*.
+Register your own domain if you do not want to receive other users' chat messages.
+You can also use a random channel (1-4294967295) to reduce this risk.

 ## 1. Include the JavaScript library